 Don’t be afraid to give away the punchline

 When there was a viral meme that involved pictures that have descriptions rhyming with song lyrics, I was highly confused because many descriptions were vague and I had no idea how the image of a pile of fruit could be perceived as funny when connected to something simply labeled “song lyrics.”
 I later found out the image was a lemon on a pear, rhyming with the caption which had lyrics from the song “Livin’ on a Prayer.”
-For these types of memes, don’t be afraid to share what the joke is, and don’t expect your viewer to guess for themselves.
+For this image, I would create the following alt text:

 How to write alt text for different types of memes